MCL-GAN: Generative Adversarial Networks with Multiple Specialized Discriminators: Experiments

-\paragraph{Specialization of discrimantors} Figure~\ref{fig:qual_compare}(d) qualitatively presents how successfully the discriminators in MCL-GAN are specialized to the subsets of the whole datasets.
-We learn the model with 10 discriminators, and illustrate the generated images.
-Note that the panel corresponding to each dataset consists of 10$\times$10 images and the images in the same row belong to the same discriminator.
-We can observe semantic consistency of images within the same row in MNIST and Fashion-MNIST clearly.
+\paragraph{Qualitative results} Figure~\ref{fig:qual_compare} qualitatively presents how successfully the discriminators in MCL-GAN are specialized to subsets of datasets.
+We learn the model with 10 discriminators, and illustrate the generated images with their memberships to discriminators; the images in the same row belong to the same discriminator.
+We observe the semantic consistency of images within the same row in both MNIST and Fashion-MNIST clearly.